 The most active time for beekeepers is between spring and fall.

 As it gets hotter, the work you have to do in the apiary increases, and you’ll spend more time in the suit with your bees.

 The last thing you want is to overheat and pass out.

-You need a fabric that breathes even while it protects you from the thousands of bees that are making it no secret that they want you gone.
+You need a fabric that breathes even while it protects you from the thousands of bees, making it no secret that they want you gone.

-Most suits are a blend which helps with the fabric’s ability to breath and ventilate.
+Most suits are a blend that helps with the fabric’s ability to breathe and ventilate.

 Flexibility and Comfort